 As provider issues are resolved, wait times at the NCTracks Call Center (1-800-688-6696) continue to improve.
 Average answer times are down to around 17 minutes, well below the lengthy hold times a few weeks ago.
 CSC continues to hire and train additional Call Center staff to address providers’ needs.

-Posted on August 5, 2013, in Computer Sciences Corporation, DHHS, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Billing, Medicaid Reimbursement, Medicaid Reimbursements, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina and tagged Computer Sciences Corporation, CSC, DHHS, Division of Medical Assistance, DMA, Health care provider, Medicaid, Medicaid Reimbursments, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, North Carolina Department of Health and Human Services.
+Posted on August 5, 2013, in Computer Sciences Corporation, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Billing, Medicaid Reimbursement, Medicaid Reimbursements, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina and tagged Computer Sciences Corporation, CSC, Division of Medical Assistance, DMA, Health care provider, Medicaid, Medicaid Reimbursments, NC DHHS, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, North Carolina Department of Health and Human Services.
 Bookmark the permalink.
 8 Comments.